MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/tutorial-1-migrate-biztalk-projects-to-the-sql-adapter.md

 ---
 description: "Learn more about: Tutorial 1: Migrate BizTalk Projects to the SQL adapter"
-title: "Tutorial 1: Migrate BizTalk Projects to the SQL adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Tutorial 1: Migrate BizTalk Projects to the SQL adapter" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0b4d2dbb-e37c-4d70-831f-3bdac3c28c97
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Tutorial 1: Migrate BizTalk Projects to the SQL adapter
 The previous version of the SQL adapter that shipped with Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] differs from the WCF-based [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] in many aspects, including: